 About Me

-To explore this topic, I use a wide range of statistical, behavioral, and experimental methods to better understand language processing, with a strong emphasis on eye-tracking and, more recently, electroencephalography (EEG) methods.
-I have also worked with a wide range of populations—including young and older adults, monolinguals, bilinguals, and currently, heritage speakers—to examine how age, individual differences and linguistic background influence sentence comprehension and syntactic processing.
+My research lies at the intersection of psycholinguistics and cognitive aging, with a particular focus on how language is processed across the lifespan.
+To explore this topic, I use a wide range of statistical, behavioral, and experimental methods to better understand language processing, with a strong emphasis on eye-tracking and, more recently, electroencephalography (EEG) techniques.

 Before entering academia full-time, I taught in the public secondary education systems in Spain and France, founded VCS Traducciones and worked as a freelance translator for institutions such as CSIC, FISABIO, and KONGSBERG MARITIME.

-2025 Victoria Cano-Sánchez.
+2026 Victoria Cano-Sánchez.
 All rights reserved.

 Research